BiteSizedBeans/startup/notes.md

 ## Service Notes

 This was really hard.
 It gets harder every time.
 The apis were super tricky to figure out, especially the file handling.
-I probably spend nearly 10 hours on trying to just get the file handlign to work, this was super hard.
+I probably spend nearly 3 hours on trying to just get the file handling to work, this was super hard.
+I might have kinda shot myself in the foot though because of what api's I chose to use and what the actual premise of my startup is.
 I hope (and think) that moving to a database will be pretty straightforeward since I already have one mocked up pretty well.